bevesce/TodoFlow/README.md

 ### tabs_as_task ###

-Gets urls and titles of oppened pages in Safari and prints them in following format:
+Gets urls and titles of opened pages in Safari and prints them in following format:

 	- title1 @web(url1)
 	- title2 @web(url2)